-Coming to realize your luxury car lease is holding you back financially isn’t fun.
+Coming to realize your spending habits are holding you back financially isn’t fun.
 And it can scare you to realize that you have overextended your finances by spending more than you earn.
 It’s hard to give up a lifestyle, even if you really can’t afford it.

 Budgeting Is Necessary for Success

 Whether you go all out with your budget in a spreadsheet or software program, or you do your calculations on the back of a napkin, having some sort of system in place is essential to your long-term financial success.

 Can you be successful by driving without a plan into your financial future?
 It’s possible.
 But having a budget helps you see the mile markers and speed bumps of your financial life.
 You’ll know when you can afford to speed up your spending, and when you need to slow down or come to a stop.

 Put Retirement in Your Budget Today

 To build up a substantial nest egg that will last throughout retirement, you need to start saving now.
 A Roth IRA is a great place to start.

 One advantage of a Roth is that you pay taxes now when you invest money and your contributions and earnings grow tax-free.

 You can withdraw your contributions at any time, for any reason, without paying taxes.
 And if you wait until you’re 59 1/2 and the account is at least five years old, all of your withdrawals are tax-free.
 If you need money sooner, you may be able to withdraw money early in certain situations.

 We all know we’re supposed to save for retirement (how else are we going to afford to live after we stop working?).
 Still, getting started can be difficult.
 Many people ask, “How can I get started today if my budget is barely squeaking by as it is?”